marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/time8.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: TIME8, time, current, current time

 .. _time8:

-.. index:: TIME8

-.. index:: time, current

-.. index:: current time

 TIME8 --- Time function (64-bit)
 ********************************